sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 	- large file storage (Hyak super computer at SAFS?) *got stuck at this step when working with microbiome data last Winter*

 	- [RNAseq pipeline](https://www.azenta.com/blog/quick-start-guide-rna-seq-data-analysis)

+> General comments from committee: just jump in and get going with DNA/RNA extraction, this needs to be done ASAP